zoharri/mamba/README.md

 ### Policy Inference and VIsualization

 We provide an example of how to run the policy inference and visualize the results in `policy_inference.py`.
-Currently the code only supports the panda_reach environment, but it can be easily extended to other environments.
+Currently, the code only supports the panda_reach environment, but it can be easily extended to other environments.
 To visualize an experiment, just change the path in the policy_inference to the wandb experiment dir.

 <p align="center">